saturn72/AuditTrail/README.md

 ### Data Access Layer Wrapping
 see: [N-Tier Architecture](https://en.wikipedia.org/wiki/Multitier_architecture)

 This option wraps the `DAL`'s unit-of-work with the audit logic.

-It is executed on application runtime, and is not part of the functional aspects of the database As such, it is easier to add runtime execution aspects to the audit trail (identity aspects, hosting, ip, etc) Using this option locates the audit-trail creation management at the lowest _runtime_ layer of data management.
+It is executed on application runtime, and is not part of the functional aspects of the database As such, it is easier to add runtime execution aspects to the audit trail (identity aspects, hosting, ip, etc).

+Using this option locates the audit-trail creation management at the lowest _runtime_ layer of data management.

 ```